-ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs incured by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the internet.
-To sign up for electronic delivery, please follow the instructions above to vote using the internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.
+ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALSIf you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
+To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.

-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
+VOTE BY PHONE - 1-800-690-6903

+Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
 Eastern Time the day before the cut-off date or meeting date.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, clo Broadridge, S1 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-The Board of Directors recommends you vote FOR For All Withhold For All Except To withhold authority to vote for any individual nominee(s), mark "for All Except" and write the number(s) of the nominee(s) on the line below. the following: 0 0 0 1.
-Election of Directors Nominees 01 Peter J. Jacullo III 02 Cabell H. Lolmaugh The Board of Directors recommends you vote FOR proposa 1s 2 a nd 3.
-For Against Absta 2 To ratify the appointment of Ernst & Young LLP as for the fiscal year ending December 31, 2019. the Co mpany's 1 ndepende nt registered public accounting firm 0 0 0 3 To approve, on a non-binding advisory basis, named execu tive offi cer comp ensation.
-0 0 0 The Board of Directors recommends you vote 1 YEAR on t he fol lowing pr roposal: 1 year 2 years 3 years Absta 4 To recommend, on a non-binding advisory basis, the frequency of votes on named executive compensation.
-0 0 0 0 NOTE: Proposal 1 is to elect Class I directors to hold their discretion, the proxies are authorized to vote u Annual Meeting of Stockholders and at any adjournment pon su ch other matters as may properly come before the Please sign exactly as your name(s) appear(s) hereon. attorney, executor, administrator, or other fiduciary, title as such.
-Joint owners should each sign personall sign.
-If a corporation or partnership, please sign in pleas y.
-All e give fu holders must partnership name, by authorized officer.
+/OTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLL D18301-P41500 KEEP THI PORTION FOR YOU IR RECORD THIS PF ROXY CA RD IS VA ALID ON LY WHEN SIGNED AND DATED.
+DETACH A ID RETURN THIS PO RTION ONL LE SHOP HOLDINGS, INC. The Board of Directors recommends you vote FOR ALL o the following nominees: AII Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+8 $\overline{}$ 1.
+Election of Directors 0 Nominees: • 01) Peter H. Kamin 02) Mark J. Bonney 03) Deborah K. Glasser 04) Linda Solheid The Board of Directors recommends you vote FOR prop osals 2 an d 3.
+For Against Abstain To ratify the appointment of Ernst & Young LLP as December 31, 2020. the Comp oany's inc dependen t registered public accounting firm for the fiscal year endin 0 0 0 3.
+To approve, on a non-binding advisory basis, named ex ecutive off icer comp ensation.
+0 0 Please sign exactly as your name(s) appear(s) hereon.
+When administrator, or other fiduciary, please give full title as such, personally.
+All holders must sign.
+If a corporation or partnership name by authorized officer. signing as al Meetin g of Stock ] Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date Ĺ

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Annual Report on Form 10-K is/are available at www.proxyvote.com
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice, Proxy Statement and Annual Report on Form 10-K are available at www.proxyvote.com.